 Don’t be too afraid of the crawfish because their pinchers do hurt but it’s not going to make you cry or anything.
 Finding crayfish in the lake is actually a lot of fun and you will enjoy it and look back as a childhood memory that your father and your siblings did together.
 I actually have the same childhood memory and to this day I still have it and my father passed away a couple of years ago and it was a lot of fun for us to do.

 The crawdad is a great addition to a fish tank because they are bottom feeders.
 They feed on the decay if what is making your water become dirty.
 Sometimes aquarists call them “garbage disposals” because they consume the unwanted aquarium decaying matter.
 Not to mention that a crawdad is somewhat of a species that you never see in fish aquariums.
 Don’t forget there are also “blue” colored crawdads that can add some crazy cosmetic appeal to your fish aquarium.
+They don’t cost a lot of money unlike a lot of other exotic aquarium fish.

 They are a great addition to freshwater tanks and prefer to hide during the and come out to feed when the lights go off.
 They will use their tentacles to feel their way around.
 If you have a dead fish at the bottom of your tank, you might find your crayfish feeding on it and may even disappear before you see it.
 The only thing to watch for with crawdads in aquariums is the fact that they might kill fish that swim too close to it.
 They are lazy killers but will take advantage of fish that swim right in front of them.
 Be aware of this fact.